These academic supports are free to all students. Click the links below to access the booking calendars.

 Study Hall

 Study hall is a quiet space for students to catch up on school work or work ahead in their courses.
 There is a designated peer tutor available to support students.
-Check the schedule and visit us in C111 on Mondays and Wednesdays.
+Check below to see which subjects are offered during Study Hall in C111.

 The schedule changes every semester.